d1c/stock-analysis/README.md

 ### VBA Execution Times: Original Script Compared to Refactored Script

+In this section, we will look at and discuss the perfomance of the original VBA script to the refactored VBA script.
+SHown below, the original version of the VBA script ran the analysis in approximately 0.45 to 0.46 seconds.

 ![2017 Original Code Run Time](/Resources/VBA_Challenge_2017_Original_Code.png)
 ![2018 Original Code Run Time](/Resources/VBA_Challenge_2018_Original_Code.png)

+While the refactored VBA script consistently completed the analysis in 0.625 seconds.

 ![2017 Refactored Code Run Time](/Resources/VBA_Challenge_2017.png)
 ![2018 Refactored Code Run Time](/Resources/VBA_Challenge_2018.png)

+As a result of these measurements, the refactored code is multiple times faster than the original code.

 ## Summary